-Using art as a means to communicate a global and environmental message, Jane Lee McCracken in partnership with Born Free Foundation, Artist Teacher Christine Egan-Fowler, RGS, Linda Peacock Arts Co-ordinator, Jarrow Cross and a group of dynamic teachers are working towards the following exhibition:
+Using art as a means to communicate a global and environmental message, in 2019 Jane Lee McCracken in partnership with Born Free Foundation and a group of dynamic teachers organised the following pilot exhibition at Thought Foundation, Gateshead:

-This exhibition proposed for 2021 will allow children from local schools to see their work on display while encouraging children, parents, carers and families to further their understanding about the issues the project raises.
+Jane worked with over 400 children from nine schools delivering drawing workshops for children to create portraits of endangered species to be displayed alongside a selection of Jane's artwork at the exhibition.
+This exhibition gave children from local schools the opportunity to see their work on display while encouraging children, parents, carers and families to further their understanding about the environmental issues the WDATAG? project raises.

 Children of Jarrow Cross Primary School visiting Where Did All the Animals Go exhibition to see their work on display and research the exhibition for their Arts Award project

 Using simple materials with the artist at its hub, and with her long-standing partnership with renown international wildlife charity Born Free, the project involves North East schools and communities with whom Jane has built trusted relationships.
 The group of Education Partners whose knowledge, dedication and enthusiasm is seen as a tremendous asset to the project, includes: